Background

 Jung believes, therefore, in a system of checks and balances.
 The shadow balances the ego, consciousness, and this is not necessarily negative as most people think.

 The behavioral and attitudinal compensation offered by the shadow can and usually is actually positive.
+The shadow, our dark side, is a positive element.

 Jung says the shadow personifies everything that the subject refuses to acknowledge about himself and yet is always thrusting itself upon the individual, directly or indirectly.

 For instance, inferior traits of character and other incompatible tendencies are aspects of the shadow.
+This is in his essay, The Archetypes and the Collective Unconscious.

-He continues, Jung, the shadow is the hiddendebt hidden, repressed, for the most part inferior and guilt-laying personality, whose ultimate ramifications reach back into the realm of our animal ancestors and so comprise the whole historical aspect of the unconscious.
+He continues, Jung, the shadow is the hidden, hidden, repressed, for the most part inferior and guilt-laying personality, whose ultimate ramifications reach back into the realm of our animal ancestors and so comprise the whole historical aspect of the unconscious.

 That's the part I strongly disagree with.